williamphelps13/top-notch-tomatillos/README.md

 [The rubric is linked here.](https://frontend.turing.edu/projects/module-3/rancid-tomatillos-v3.html)

+## Goals and objectives

-The goals and objectives were to gain competency with React fundamentals, learn how to test React components & asynchronous JS, practice refactoring, & create a multi-page UX using Router.
+The joint goals and objectives were to gain competency with React fundamentals, learn how to test React components & asynchronous JS, practice refactoring, & create a multi-page UX using Router.

+Hayley wanted to focus more on mastering flex, practice skills used in assessments, and deployment.

 ## Reflections and evolution